-From exploring the ancient civilisations of the Mayan people, to sailing through the bright turquoise waters of the Caribbean Sea and sampling all the delicious Mexican food the region has to offer, it’s time to take a look at the best tours, activities and excursions in the Riviera Maya!
+The best tours and excursions in the Riviera Maya include exploring the ancient civilisations of the Mayan people, sailing through the bright turquoise waters of the Caribbean Sea and sampling all the delicious Mexican food the region has to offer.

 Mexico’s Riviera Maya is a VERY special place for me.
 It’s where I got my first proper dose of wanderlust!
 I headed off on my first solo long haul flight, landed in Cancun, joined a tour, and spent 10 days exploring Mexico.